WeWork has a new COO, Jen Berrent

 WeWork has named a new COO, Jen Berrent, a career attorney who joined the company nearly three years ago as its chief legal officer and chief cultural officer and was promoted into the role.

-Miguel McKelvey, who cofounded the co-working juggernaut eight years ago and has served as its chief creative officer since, now takes on the title chief cultural officer.
+Miguel McKelvey, who co-founded the coworking juggernaut eight years ago and has served as its chief creative officer since, now takes on the title of chief culture officer.

 Meanwhile, McKelvey — who describes Berrent as central to internal re-arranging at the fast-growing company — said he wants to spend more time on the company’s human resources.